CharlesStover/reactn/README.md

 Using React Hooks in React v16.7, you can harness `useGlobal` to access the global state.

-The above component re-written as a functional component would look like this:
+The above component is re-written below as a functional component.

 ```JavaScript
 import React from 'react';